 - Technical SEO optimization

-What Types of Websites Get into Google Sandbox?
+What Types of Websites Get into the Google Sandbox?

 New sites see the most volatility from the alleged Sandbox effect.
 Even when Google indexes these sites, they typically must pass a probationary period before seeing the rankings they hope for.

 Unfortunately, this new site “filter” seems to put domains under this probation for an indeterminate period.
-Depending on who you ask, new sites can be affected for a few months or up to a year.
-Some new sites notice a sharp uptick in traffic immediately after launch, only to find that that success was temporary.
+New sites can be affected for a few months or up to a year, depending on who you ask.
+As a result, some new sites noticed a sharp uptick in traffic immediately after launch, only to find that success was temporary.

 Remember that Google employs many algorithms to ensure a quality experience for its users.
-Just because you see a dip in traffic or lower rankings, that’s not proof that you’ve been affected by Sandbox.
+So just because you see a dip in traffic or lower rankings, that’s not proof you’ve been affected by the Sandbox.
 But if your domain is new and you’ve done everything else right, your low rankings likely result from the Sandbox filter.

 How Long Does It Take to Get out of Sandbox?